1982 Sri Lankan parliamentary term extension referendum: Background

 Since independence, Sri Lanka has been continuously led by either the United National Party, the Sri Lanka Freedom Party, or coalitions headed by one of the two parties.
-The Sri Lanka Freedom Party, led by Sirimavo Bandaranaike, won a 5-year term in the 1970 General Elections, obtaining over the two-thirds supermajority in Parliament required pass constitutional amendments.
-Bandaranaike proceeded to change the Constitution of Sri Lanka in 1972, and in the process unilaterally extended the life of parliament by 2 years, to 1977.
+The Sri Lanka Freedom Party, led by Sirimavo Bandaranaike, won a five-year term in the 1970 parliamentary elections, obtaining over the two-thirds supermajority in Parliament required pass constitutional amendments.
+Bandaranaike proceeded to change the Constitution of Sri Lanka in 1972, and in the process unilaterally extended the life of parliament by two years to 1977.

-By 1977 the SLFP government was deeply unpopular, and the United National Party headed by J. R. Jayawardene won the 1977 general election by a large majority, obtaining 140 of the 168 seats in parliament—almost five-sixths of the seats.
-The SLFP won just 8 seats, to become only the third largest party in parliament, behind the Tamil United Liberation Front, who won 18 seats based entirely on votes from the Tamil majority regions in the north and east of Sri Lanka.
-Following the victory, the UNP used their two-thirds majority in Parliament to create a new constitution, which added the position of Executive President, introduced proportional representation to elect members to Parliament, which was to be expanded to 225 members, and extended of the terms of elected Presidents and Parliament to 6 years from the date of the election.
-In 1978 Jayewardene named himself President of Sri Lanka, and promised a pro-Western foreign policy and economic development through the introduction of a system of free enterprise.
+By 1977 the SLFP government was deeply unpopular, and the United National Party headed by J. R. Jayawardene won the 1977 parliamentary election in a massive landslide, obtaining 140 of the 168 seats in parliament—almost five-sixths of the seats, the largest majority government in the country's history.
+The SLFP won just eight seats, still the worst defeat a Sri Lankan government has ever suffered.
+It fell to only the third largest party in parliament, behind the Tamil United Liberation Front, who won 18 seats based entirely on votes from the Tamil majority regions in the north and east of Sri Lanka.
+Following the victory, the UNP used its supermajority in Parliament to amend the constitution and make the presidency an executive post with sweeping–and according to critics, almost dictatorial–powers.
+It also introduced proportional representation to elect members to Parliament, which was to be expanded to 196 members (further extended to 225 by the 14th amendment in 1984), and extended the terms of elected Presidents and Parliament to six years.
+Under the amended constitution, Prime Minister Jayawardene automatically became president in 1978.
+He promised a pro-Western foreign policy and economic development through the introduction of a system of free enterprise.